How to Wash A Comforter At A Laundromat

 Step-by-Step Guide to Wash a Comforter at a Laundromat

-1. Check the Care Label
+1. Check the Care Label First

 2. Pretreat Any Stains

-3. Choose the Right Washer
+3. Choose the Right Machine/Washer Size

 4. Load the Comforter Properly